Bloomer loaf with white Khorasan flour

 1. Autolyse: Start with the autolyse.
 Mix the Khorasan white flour and water at 65°C until a homogeneous dough forms, either by hand or using a stand mixer at low speed.
 If the dough seems too dry, add a bit more water (known as "bassing").
 Let it rest for 30 minutes.

-2. Ingredient Incorporation: Add the salt and active dry yeast to the dough.
-Knead until the dough is smooth and elastic.
-It should stretch without tearing, forming a "window" that reveals the gluten network.
-If the dough is too stiff, adjust with a bit of water.
-Knead for about 2 minutes at speed 1, then 2 minutes at speed 7-8.
+Knead the dough until it becomes smooth and elastic.
+It should be possible to stretch the dough without tearing it, forming a “window” that allows you to see the gluten network.
+If the dough is too firm, add water to adjust the consistency.
+The choice of dough texture is personal.
+Therefore, adjust the dough to the desired texture.
+Knead for about 2 minutes at speed 1, then for 2 minutes at speeds 7-8.